AllinCottrell/function_packages/matrix_perf/matrix_perf_help.md

 elapsed time was reported as zero, which in effect means that the system timer does not have very good resolution, though the result can probably be read as "very fast".

 The general expectation is that if `sysblas` is optimized it will be faster than `vanilla` (except perhaps at small matrix sizes).
-If OpenMP is enabled then `omp` will be probably be faster than `vanilla` (at least for large matrices) but will likely be slower than an optimized, multi-threaded system blas library.
+If OpenMP is enabled then `omp` will be probably be faster than `vanilla` (at least for large matrices) but will likely be slower than an optimized, multi-threaded system BLAS library.

 Some points to note: